 Posted By Author on April 26, 2023

-Getting a colonoscopy can be daunting, but don’t believe every scary thing you read on the internet!
-Here at Charleston GI, our board-certified gastroenterologists are experienced in treating a wide variety of conditions, and we can help you with all the information you need to feel more comfortable about your colonoscopy.
+Suffering from irritable bowel syndrome can be irritating not only to your gut, but also your quality of life.
+Here at Charleston GI, our board-certified gastroenterologists are experienced in treating a wide variety of conditions, and we can help you with all the information you need to live comfortably if you suffer from irritable bowel syndrome.

 We have four convenient Charleston area locations to choose from, in West Ashley, Mount Pleasant, Summerville, and Carnes Crossroads.
 There’s no referral needed, so schedule your appointment today, with Charleston GI!